muldjord/skyscraper/docs/CLIHELP.md

 ## Command line options
 Look below to find a thorough description of all command line options available when using Skyscraper.
 These options should be used with the `Skyscraper` command.

-Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be used / changed if your use case requires it.
+Also consider that almost all of these options are set at a useful default (and can therefore be left out) and should only be used / changed if your use case requires it.

 NOTE!
 If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
 Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
 This will allow you to just type `Skyscraper` when running it from command line.